ably/ably-ui/README.md

 bin/webpack-dev-server
 ```

 This will run the app but use the published versions of the `ably-ui` gem and npm package.

+### Using the development build of ably-ui in the preview app

 To develop the package locally, you will need to do 2 things:

-1. Make the app use local versions of the packages
+1. Make the app use local versions of `ably-ui`
-2. Run a process to rebuild the packages
+2. Run a process to rebuild `ably-ui`s

 For `1`, do the following: